Suspicions over crash that left rape case India teen in hospital

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: An Indian teenager who accused a senior politician of rape is fighting for her life after being critically injured in a car crash that killed two relatives, raising suspicions of foul play.
+An Indian teenager who accused a senior politician of rape is fighting for her life after being critically injured in a crash that killed two relatives, raising suspicions of foul play.

 “We are analysing all the aspects, we are looking into call details and have recorded statements of eye witnesses,” state police chief O.P.
 Singh told reporters in Lucknow, the state capital.

-The National Commission of Women, a top rights body, urged police to conduct an "absolutely free, fair and speedy" probe and said its team would soon meet the teenager´s family.
+Top rights body the National Commission of Women urged police to conduct an “absolutely free, fair and speedy” probe and said its team would soon meet the teenager’s family.

 The 19-year-old accused state lawmaker Kuldeep Singh Sengar from the ruling Bharatiya Janata Party (BJP) of raping her at his home in 2017, but police in the notoriously lawless state initially refused to take action.